What You Need To Know About

 The Clinical Director will determine the final decision regarding admission to Bobby Benson Center.

-Applications to BBC may be excluded for admission due to the following reasons:
+Applications to BBC may be excluded for the following reasons:

 Acute medical problems requiring medical supervision and/or treatment not routinely available at the Bobby Benson Center.